Stephen A. Douglas: Illinois politician

-legislation that expanded the Illinois Supreme Court from four to nine justices.
-Since justices at the time were appointed by the state legislature, this allowed the state's Democrats to transform the composition of the court from a 3–4 Whig-aligned majority to a 6–3 Democrat-aligned majority.
-Soon after in early 1841, Douglas accepted an appointment to one of these newly created judgeships on the state supreme court.
-He served on the court until 1843, when he resigned in order to serve in the United States House of Representatives.
+In 1841, Douglas spearheaded legislation that expanded the Illinois Supreme Court from four justices to nine.
+Justices were appointed by the state legislature, which was now controlled by Democrats; this allowed them to transform the composition of the court from a 3–1 Whig majority to a 6–3 Democratic one.
+Douglas accepted appointment to one of these newly created judgeships and served until June 1843, when he resigned in order to serve in the US House.

-During one evening in the early 1840s, Douglas dined with Joseph Smith, the Prophet and President of the Church of Jesus Christ of Latter-day Saints.
-At Douglas' request, President Smith recounted a history of the Missouri persecutions, to which Douglas expressed sympathy.
-Joseph Smith then pronounced the following prophecy on the head of Stephen A. Douglas: Judge, you will aspire to the presidency of the United States; and if ever you turn your hand against me or the Latter-day Saints, you will feel the weight of the hand of Almighty upon you; and you will live to see and know that I have testified the truth to you; for the conversation of this day will stick to you through life.

 U.S. House of Representatives

-Douglas won election to the U.S. House of Representatives in 1842.
+In 1842 Douglas campaigned to replace Richard M. Young in the US Senate but lost the December vote to Sidney Breese.
+However, new congressional districts had been created after an influx of immigrants increased the state's population.
+Elections to fill the new seats were scheduled for August 1843, and Douglas ran against Whig Orville Hickman Browning in the 5th district.
+In May he was opposed by the Quincy Daily Whig newspaper for having supposedly made a politically charged ruling, and he was accused in June by the same newspaper of tax evasion and of continuing to take his judge's salary after resigning from the bench.
+Douglas debated Browning in towns across the district; they frequently travelled together and shared lodgings.
+Douglas won the August 7 election, 8,641 votes to 8,180, a margin that was "the narrowest ... in any Illinois congressional contest that year".
+He took office on December 5, 1843, at the start of the first session of the 28th Congress.

-After decisively winning re-election in August 1844, Douglas campaigned for Democratic presidential candidate James K. Polk.
+After winning re-election in August 1844, Douglas campaigned for James K. Polk in that year's presidential election.
 During one of his first campaign appearances outside of Illinois, Douglas denounced high tariff rates, saying that they constituted "an act for the oppression and plunder of the American laborer for the benefit of a few large capitalists".
-Ultimately, Polk narrowly defeated Whig nominee Henry Clay in the close 1844 presidential election.
-Douglas strongly supported the annexation of Texas, and in May 1846 he voted to declare war on Mexico after U.S. and Mexican forces clashed near the Rio Grande River.
-Douglas considered volunteering to serve in the war, but President Polk convinced him to remain in Congress, where he would serve as an advocate for Polk's policies.
-He was one of four Northern Democrats to vote against the Wilmot Proviso, which would have banned slavery from any land ceded by Mexico.
-Douglas instead favored extending the Missouri Compromise, which had banned slavery north of the parallel 36°30′ north in the Louisiana Purchase, to all U.S. territories, but his proposal was defeated by Northern congressmen.
-Despite being a supporter of Polk's policies, he voted against the Walker Tariff.
+Polk narrowly defeated Whig Henry Clay.
+After Polk took office, Douglas strongly supported Texas annexation, and in May 1846 he voted to declare war on Mexico after US and Mexican forces clashed near the Rio Grande River.
+Douglas considered volunteering for military service, but Polk convinced him to remain in Congress and advocate for Polk's policies.
+Douglas was one of four Northern Democrats to vote against the Wilmot Proviso, which would have banned slavery in any land ceded by Mexico.
+Douglas instead favored extending to all US territories the Missouri Compromise Line, which banned slavery above latitude 36°30′ north, except for Missouri, and permitted slavery below it, but his proposal was defeated by anti-slavery Northern congressmen.
+Despite his opposition to tariffs, he voted against the Walker Tariff, which significantly lowered existing rates.